-- 6.4 The Supreme Court in Ben Nevis set out the question under the Parliamentary contemplation test that must be answered when determining whether an arrangement has a tax avoidance purpose or effect: - [109] ...
+- 6.4 The Supreme Court in Ben Nevis set out the question that must be answered when determining whether an arrangement has a tax avoidance purpose or effect under the Parliamentary contemplation test: - [109] ...
 The ultimate question is whether the impugned arrangement, viewed in a commercially and economically realistic way, makes use of the specific provision in a manner that is consistent with Parliament's purpose.
 If that is so, the arrangement will not, by reason of that use, be a tax avoidance arrangement.
 If the use of the specific provision is beyond Parliamentary contemplation, its use in that way will result in the arrangement being a tax avoidance arrangement.
-[Emphasis added] - The Parliamentary contemplation test requires asking whether the arrangement, viewed in a commercially and economically realistic way, makes use of the specific provision in a manner consistent with Parliament's purpose (often referred to as the "ultimate question"). - 6.6 If the use of the specific provision is consistent with Parliament's purpose, the arrangement will not have a tax avoidance purpose or effect.
-If the use of the specific provision is outside Parliament's purpose, the arrangement will have a purpose or effect of tax avoidance.
-The tax advantage gained from such a use will be an impermissible tax advantage unless the tax avoidance purpose or effect is merely incidental to some other purpose or effect of the arrangement.
+[Emphasis added] - 6.5 The Parliamentary contemplation test requires asking whether the arrangement, viewed in a commercially and economically realistic way, makes use of the specific provision in a manner consistent with Parliament's purpose (referred to as the "ultimate question"). - 6.6 The Parliamentary contemplation test is an intensely fact-based inquiry.
+This can be seen in the detailed way the Supreme Court appraised the arrangement in Ben Nevis for tax avoidance purposes.
+121 The Court of Appeal has also referred to this in Russell.
+122 And, in Alesco the Court of Appeal stated: